 The drums have been widely used as signals to the other musicians, as well as being part of the song.
 They can signal the starting tempo, the ending of the song and even transitions within a song.
 Just off the top of my head I can come up with several examples for you.
 Led Zeppelin kicks off the songs "Rock and Roll", "D'yer Mak'er", "When the Levee Breaks" and, of course, "Moby Dick" with the drums.
 The Edgar Winter Group wakes up "Frankenstein" with them, and Thin Lizzy uses them to introduce us to "Johnny the Fox Meets Jimmy the Weed".
 Also, the Rolling Stones' song "Honky Tonk Woman", Aerosmith's "Walk This Way" and the Grateful Dead's "The Music Never Stopped", all begin with the drums playing solo.
-Even the Beatles start a song or two with the drums -- "What You're Doing" and "Tell Me Why", for example.
+Even the Beatles start a song or two with the drums -- "Something", "What You're Doing" and "Tell Me Why", for example.
 Although "Tell Me Why" also has bass and piano accents at the start.

 When the drums start playing in Led Zeppelin's signature song, "Stairway to Heaven", they signal a transition in the song past the point of no return.
 It is definitely a rock song from then until that last line.
-The Beatles may have even used the drums to signal the abrupt ending of the song, "I Want You (She's So Heavy)".
+The Beatles may have even used the drums to signal the abrupt ending of their song, "I Want You (She's So Heavy)".
 If you listen closely in the left channel, after the song gets windy and surreal for a while, you can hear Ringo give a rounded "tssst" on the Hi-hat after not having done one in a while, and exactly two repetitions after that, the song cuts!

 One thing that stands out in my mind is the technical wizardry that Frank Zappa employed on his 1979 "Sheik Yerbouti" LP.
 The utter creation of the song "Rubber Shirt" is impressive -- the intricate drum and bass interplay never happened together and were even in different tempos to start with.
 [Note: Go here to see his discography.]